 A Conversation with Cristina Costantini and Darren Foster (SCIENCE FAIR)

-I met with directors Cristina Costantini and Darren Foster on Sunday, March 13, at the 2018 SXSW Film Festival, with my Fog of Truth podcast colleague Bart Weiss (of Dallas VideoFest) joining me for the conversation (in fact, we used this interview in the first episode–201–of our 2nd season, available on iTunes, SoundCloud and Stitcher), to discuss Science Fair, their award-winning crowd-pleaser of a documentary (which I also reviewed).
+I met with directors Cristina Costantini and Darren Foster on Sunday, March 13, at the 2018 SXSW Film Festival, with my Fog of Truth podcast colleague Bart Weiss (of Dallas VideoFest) joining me for the conversation to discuss Science Fair, their award-winning crowd-pleaser of a documentary (which I also reviewed).
 In the movie, Costantini and Foster explores the joy of creativity and innovation, following different high-school-age subjects as they prepare, in 2017, to compete in the annual International Science and Engineering Fair (ISEF).
 With engaging characters – from around the world and from a variety of ethnic and socio-economic backgrounds – and a proud pro-education and pro-immigrant message, the film is a slap in the face to the forces of ignorance and intolerance whose voices have, of late, been all too loud.
 It’s also extremely entertaining.
 Here is a condensed digest of our conversation, edited for length and clarity.

 Hammer to Nail: So, how did you decide on which participants to follow?
 One of the things I was curious about was how you’ve got a team from Brazil, you’ve got this guy in Germany…without giving away any plot spoilers, some people are obvious choices.
 You have this interesting mix, but you could have easily chosen different people.
 How did you choose who would be in your movie?